pchaberski/cars/documentation/3_experimentation_setup.md

 - network hyperparameters
 - optimizer and loss function settings

-Before running the training all directory-related settings has to be provided.
+Before running the training, all directory-related settings have to be provided.
 As for the data preprocessing and modelling settings, `config_template.yml` already contains all parameter values that were used during training the best model achieved in experiment series.

 Full contents of `config_template.yml` are listed below: